NexusMutual/docs/docs/using/stake.md

 **Delegate to a pool.** You choose a staking pool and deposit into it.
 The pool manager decides which listings the pool backs, at what price, and with what weight.
 This is how most members stake.

-**Run a pool.** You create a pool, choose the listings it backs, and set the prices and weights yourself.
+**Run a staking pool.** You create a pool, choose the listings it backs, and set the prices and weights yourself.
 Other members can then delegate into it.
 This is a risk management business, and the returns and losses follow from your own pricing.
-See [Run a pool](/using/run-a-pool) for how to create one.
+See [Run a staking pool](/using/run-a-staking-pool) for how to create one.

 Either way the stake is at risk in the same way.
 Delegating chooses who makes the decisions, not whether the risk applies.